How to Help Baby with Gas

 Physical body movement is one of the fastest ways to help push out the stubborn gas trapped inside.

-Lay your baby on their back on a soft flat surface.
-Gently hold both of their ankles and move their legs in a circular motion, as if they are pedaling a small bicycle, In addition to the above move, you can also gently push both of the knees up towards their stomach and hold for three seconds and release.
+Extra Move: In addition to the above move, you can also gently push both of the knees up towards their stomach and hold for three seconds and release.
 Do this for 3 - 5 times to help get the trapped gas out.

 3. Clockwise Tummy Massage

-Use a few drops of warm coconut oil, olive oil or massage oil you use on your palms.
-Place your hand on the baby's belly and move it in a clockwise circle.
+How to do it: Use a few drops of warm coconut oil, olive oil or massage oil you use on your palms.
+Place your hand on the baby’s belly and move it in a clockwise circle.

 4. Warm Compress Comfort